CZ-NIC/knot/doc/reference.rst

 listen-quic
 -----------

-One or more IP addresses and optionally ports (default is 853) where the server listens for incoming queries over QUIC protocol.
+One or more IP addresses and optionally ports (default is 853) on which the server listens for incoming queries over QUIC protocol.

 Change of this parameter requires restart of the Knot server to take effect.